Di'Ja: Career

 Her music career started in 2008.
 In 2012, Di'Ja released several singles, including "Dan'Iska (Rudebwoy)", "Hold On (Ba Damuwa)" and "How Can We Be Friends".
 On 14 February 2014, Di'Ja signed a record deal with Don Jazzy's Mavin Records.
 "Yaro", her first official single under the label was also released that same day.
 It infuses Hausa and Krio dialects in honour of her Nigerian and Sierra Leonean roots.

 In May 2014, Di'Ja was featured on "Dorobucci" alongside label mates Don Jazzy, Dr SID, Tiwa Savage, D'Prince, Korede Bello and Reekado Banks.
 She was also featured on "Arise", alongside Don Jazzy and Reekado Banks.
 On 15 December 2017, Di'Ja released her extended play Aphrodija, which also features guest vocals from Tiwa Savage and Reekado Banks.

-She dropped a hit track tittled "one talk" at the Calabar edition of the Mega Music Nationwide Tour organized by Globacom Telecommunication Company. in May 2017.
+She dropped a hit track titled "one talk" at the Calabar edition of the Mega Music Nationwide Tour organized by Globacom Telecommunication Company. in May 2017.